approov/quickstart-react-native/README.md

 ## CHECKING IT WORKS
 Once the initialization is called, it is possible for any network requests to have Approov tokens or secret substitutions made.
 Initially you won't have set which API domains to protect, so the requests will be unchanged.
 It will have called Approov though and made contact with the Approov cloud service.
 You will see `ApproovService` logging indicating `UNKNOWN_URL` (Android) or `unknown URL` (iOS).

+You may use the `ApproovMonitor` component (also imported from `@approov/react-native-approov`) inside the `ApproovProvider`.
+This will output console logging on the state of the Approov initialization.

 On Android, you can see logging using [`logcat`](https://developer.android.com/studio/command-line/logcat) output from the device.
 You can see the specific Approov output using `adb logcat | grep ApproovService`.
 On iOS, look at the console output from the device using the [Console](https://support.apple.com/en-gb/guide/console/welcome/mac) app from MacOS.
 This provides console output for a connected simulator or physical device.
 Select the device and search for `ApproovService` to obtain specific logging related to Approov.

 Your Approov onboarding email should contain a link allowing you to access [Live Metrics Graphs](https://approov.io/docs/latest/approov-usage-documentation/#metrics-graphs).
 After you've run your app with Approov integration you should be able to see the results in the live metrics within a minute or so.
 At this stage you could even release your app to get details of your app population and the attributes of the devices they are running upon.